coldzerofear/device-mounter/docs/guide/FAQ.md

 A: You need to make sure `mknod` is available in your image/container.

 ### Q: How to set CGroup Driver?
-A: CGroup Driver can be set in [/deploy/gpu-mounter-workers.yaml](https://github.com/pokerfaceSad/GPUMounter/blob/163ef7b10e7b53180033d1585c9e637c72b3b105/deploy/gpu-mounter-workers.yaml) by environment variable `CGROUP_DRIVER`(default: cgroupfs).
+A: CGroup Driver can be set in [device-mounter-daemonset.yaml](../../deploy/device-mounter-daemonset.yaml) by environment variable `CGROUP_DRIVER`(default: automatic detection).